TIDES-transit/TIDES/README.md

 ### Template

 Templates of `datapackage.json` and each TIDES file type are located in the `/samples/template` directory.
+They can be used to build out TIDES data, particuarly samples.
+Most TIDES data in practice will be directly produced as an output from software or scripts.

 ## Contributing to TIDES